Light Clients for Lazy Blockchains

+The parameter $\psi$ is a constant selected in accordance with the chain growth and liveness parameters of the blockchain (\cf \ifappendices Appendix~\ref{sec:generalize}\else\cite[Appendix E]{full-version}\fi).
+The bound $\psi$ on the number of transitions to check prevents the suffix monologue from violating succinctness.
+By the Common Prefix property~\cite{backbone}, discrepancy in the lengths of two honest provers' ledgers is bounded when there is an upper bound on the chain growth rate, which is the case for our protocols of interest (\cf the ledger Lipschitz property in \ifappendices Appendix~\ref{sec:consensus-protocol}\else\cite[Appendix E.1]{full-version}\fi).
+Hence, if the challenger presents $\psi$ or more extra entries with consecutive transactions and correct state transitions, then the responder is declared a loser, as he presented too short a ledger to possibly be honest.
+In other words, if an adversarial responder presents a much shorter ledger, then the honest challenger sends $\psi$ entries, proving to the verifier that the adversary's ledger is too short.
+On the contrary, an adversarial challenger cannot present a \wf ledger much longer than an honest responder's ledger, without breaking the underlying consensus protocol.
 If the challenger fails to present a \wf suffix, then the responder is declared the winner, while the challenger is declared the loser.
-Otherwise, if the suffix presented is \wf, then \emph{both} provers are declared winners of the challenge game.
+Otherwise, if the suffix presented is \wf and has length less than $\psi$, then \emph{both} provers are declared winners of the challenge game.
 Unlike the bisection game, at the end of the suffix monologue, \emph{both} the challenger and the responder can win.

-Towards succinctness, the verifier checks only the first $\alpha(u+\nu)$ extra entries from the challenger's augmented dirty ledger extension.
-Here, $\alpha$, $u$ and $\nu$ are constants selected in accordance with the chain growth and liveness parameters of the blockchain (\cf Table~\ref{tab:axioms}).
-Therefore, in reality, the challenger only needs to send the portion $\ledgeraug[\ell^*{:}\min(\ell,\ell^* + \alpha(u+\nu))]$ of his suffix.
-If the challenger is able to present more than $\alpha(u+\nu)$ extra entries with consecutive transactions and correct state transitions, then the responder is declared a loser, as he presented a ledger that is too short to possibly be honest, due to the Common Prefix property.